acsone/wms/odoo/addons/alc_sale_exception/README.rst

-Please refer to sale_exception README to configure your user as Exception manager and be sure to be in developer mode to access the menu item in *Settings - Technical - Exception Rules*.
+Please refer to sale_exception README to configure your user as Exception manager and be sure to be in developer mode to access the menu item in *Sales - Configuration - Sale Exception Rules*.

 Install also the sale_management addon.

+Go to *Settings - Sales - Quotations & Orders* and check the 'Sale Exception Check Enabled'.

 Test
 ----

- * Go to *Settings - Technical - Exception Rules*
+ * Go to *Sales - Configuration - Sale Exception Rules*
  * Enable the rule "No line under 0"
  * Create a sale order
  * Add a product and set its price < 0